-PricewaterhouseCoopers Kosovo SH.P.K. aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
+PwC Slovakia aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
 Our hiring standards include a structured interview process with behaviour-based questions built from The PwC Professional framework, assessment of academic records, and background checks.
-Across our firm in the FY21, in FY21, and we welcomed 90,273 new joiners (FY20: 81,552), including 24,800 interns.
+Across our firm in the FY21, we recruited over 62 new people, including 46 university graduates.